 Some very important points to note:

-- You still have to go to court, and the landlord can still obtain a judgement against you.
+- You still have to go to court if your landlord files to evict you, and the landlord can still obtain a judgement against you.

 - Tenants can still be evicted for other issues that don’t include nonpayment of rent.